tejaswini1304/Hostel-Management-/README.md

 ## Introduction

-The Hostel Management System is a comprehensive software solution designed to automate and streamline administrative tasks within a hostel environment.
-It provides modules for Admission, Hostel details, Visitor management, Complaint management, Mess registration, and Night-out management, aiming to improve operational efficiency and resident satisfaction.
+The Hostel Management System is a Java-based project that automates administrative tasks within a hostel environment.
+It includes modules for Admission, Hostel details, Visitor management, Complaint management, Mess registration, and Night-out management.

 ## Purpose

-The project aims to automate routine administrative tasks, enhance transparency, and optimize the management of hostel operations.
-By utilizing various data structures and algorithms, it ensures efficient data handling, quick access to information, and streamlined processes, ultimately improving resource utilization and resident experience.
+This project aims to streamline hostel operations through efficient data handling using Java and fundamental Data Structures and Algorithms (DSA).
+By employing data structures like queues, binary search trees (BST), arrays, and linked lists, it ensures optimized management of admissions, visitor records, complaints, mess registrations, and night-out permissions.
+Ultimately, it enhances transparency, reduces manual workload, and improves resident satisfaction.

 ## Features